poliastro/poliastro/CONTRIBUTING.md

 For more complex contributions, it will be more effective to set up a local development environment and work from your own computer.

-The most important thing is to understand how git works. git is a decentralized version control system that preserves the history of the software, helps tracking changes and allows for multiple versions of the code to exist at the same time.
+The most important thing is to understand how Git works.
+Git is a decentralized version control system that preserves the history of the software, helps tracking changes and allows for multiple versions of the code to exist at the same time.
 To learn more, you can have a look at